KaijuML/dtt-multi-branch/data/README.md

 # Dataset creation

 Instructions to download and format datasets for this projects.
-Most scripts are reused from previous work on these dataset to ensure results are not from better preprocessing.

-Specificaly, wikibio formating script comes from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py)
+WikiBIO formating script comes from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py)

 Scripts assume you are in the `data/` repository, with the following file: